bdunu24/Launch-Linux-Virtual-Machine/README.md

 ## Next Steps

-Now that you can connect to your instance, what you do next depends on how you plan to use it.
-For some ideas, make sure you check out our [resource center](https://aws.amazon.com/lightsail/resources/).
+Now that you can connect to your instance, what you do next depends on how you plan to use it!
+For some ideas, make sure you check out the AWS [resource center](https://aws.amazon.com/lightsail/resources/).
 Some common next steps include:

 - [Create a static IP address](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-create-static-ip) for your instance to keep the same IP address each time you stop and start your Lightsail instance.